amoux/david-sentiment/README.md

                          ndim="300d",)
 ```

+## Building a Trainable Dataset

-Build a dataset from database queries:
+From a database

 ```python
 import david_sentiment.dataset as ds